 - Contractor Checklist – is a short, brief maintenance task built around the price point.

-- Manufacturer Checklist – is more detailed than contractor checklist.
+- Manufacturer Checklist – is more detailed than the contractor checklist.
 It is a maintenance task built around risk management.

 - Consultant Checklist – is more impartial than contractor and manufacturer checklist.
 It is a maintenance task built by subject matter experts.